circles-project/Matrix.swift/README.md

 project with Matrix on iOS/MacOS, then Matrix.swift is definitely worth a look.

+## Security
 Beware that this code has not yet undergone any kind of security audit.
 Use it at your own risk.

 ## Features